techworkersco/twc-site-berlin/statute.md

 This document defines:
 * Decision making process of Berlin Tech Workers Coalition (Berlin TWC from now on)
-* How to become a member, and lose membership
+* How to receive and lose membership
 * Working Teams: scope, creation process, disband process
-* Credentials management and sharing
+* Credentials: management and sharing

 1.2

-The Statute exists to foster participation in Berlin TWC by creating a transparent and democratic decisional and organizational framework.
+The Statute exists to foster participation in Berlin TWC by creating a transparent and democratic decision making framework.

 1.3
 Berlin TWC has as its primary goal the empowerment of Tech Workers in their industry and in the society at large, in solidarity with other workers.
 Power here is understood as the capability of collectives to shape their own companies, governments.
 This goal will be pursued through workers’ organization, workers’ education and the progressive liberation of technological production.

-The application and modification of this document must be driven by the principles of fairness, horizontality, inclusivity organizational scalability and safety of the members.
+The application and modification of this document must be driven by the principles of fairness, horizontality, inclusivity, organizational growth and safety of the participants.

 1.3.1